Executive Leadership

 Director of Residential Life

-Lindsay Malhotra joined Nexus in January 2019.
-Lindsay has a Master of Social Work degree from The University of Texas at Arlington and is a Licensed Master Social Worker as well as a Licensed Chemical Dependency Counselor.
-Before coming to Nexus, she worked at UT Southwestern in Dallas working with pregnant and parenting women struggling with substance use disorder.
-She has a background in individual counseling, group therapy, and case management.
-She has a positive passion for seeing women fulfill their full potential through spreading joy and promoting healing.
-Being able to counsel and lead in a transformative way to rise above the grips of addiction is her everyday goal.
+Lindsay Malhotra joined Nexus in January 2019, armed with a Master of Social Work degree from The University of Texas at Arlington and dual licensures as a Licensed Clinical Social Worker and a Licensed Chemical Dependency Counselor.
+Her tenure prior to Nexus was marked by significant contributions at UT Southwestern in Dallas, where she worked closely with pregnant and parenting women struggling with substance use disorders.
+Lindsay’s broad expertise encompasses individual counseling, group therapy, and case management, with a deep-seated passion for empowering women to unlock their full potential through healing and joy.
+Her commitment is to transformative counseling and leadership, aiming to guide individuals through the challenges of addiction towards recovery and self-realization.

 Emily Parham